 So if you want a portable and powerful tablet the Surface Pro 7 is a great choice.
 You can also have a look at the Microsoft Surface Go (Amazon) which is slightly cheaper than the Surface Pro and has similar drawing features.

 If you are willing to spend a little extra to get the best of the best tablet for digital illustration, there is no better tablet than the Apple Ipad pro (check price on Amazon).

 It is the most portable tablet in the market with its extremely thin and lightweight design and long-lasting battery life.
-It also comes with the Apple Pencil, which is the most responsive stylus in the market and loved by the artists.
+It also comes with the Apple Pencil, which is the most responsive stylus in the market and loved by artists.